 While there are many systems like this on the market, it's essential to find one that is durable and has all the features you need.
 Additionally, you want something that is easy for your techs to operate.
 Of course, it must be reliable for those that are hard to connect.

 One issue with VoIP technology is the tendency for multi-point voice communications to increase the load on your network.
-Broadcasting traffic slows the network by increasing network strain through trans-fer of extra packets.
+Broadcasting traffic slows the network by increasing network strain through the transfer of extra packets.
 This impacts everything else on your network.

 Do you plan to frequently host multi-site "conference calls" using VoIP?
 If so, look for a system that uses a dedicated hardware server for conference calls.
 This changes broadcast traffic to a much more efficient central-server model, reducing network load.